oOo0oOo/sequence-processing/README.md

 Sequence Processing is a stochastic and discreet cell model.
 It was created to simplify the setup of a model, while still allowing for the creation of elaborate systems.
-I'm only coding since half a year, so all constructive feedback is very welcome!

 * New?
 The [model description](http://github.com/oOo0oOo/sequence-processing/wiki/Model-Description) is a good place to start.
 * More about the [sequence syntax](http://github.com/oOo0oOo/sequence-processing/wiki/Sequence-Syntax)